Ask Jack Fauntleroy

 Description

-Directions: From the south side of Putnam, Texas, on Interstate Highway 20, turn left (south) onto Houston St (FM 880).
+Directions: From the south side of Putnam, Texas, on Interstate 20, turn left (south) onto Houston St (FM 880).
 Travel 5.2 miles south to FM 1864.
 Turn left (east) on FM 1864 and travel approximately 0.5 miles to CR 423.
 Turn right (south) onto CR 423 and travel approximately 1.7 miles south, then east on CR 423 to CR 417.
 Turn right (south) onto CR 417 and travel 0.6 miles.
 The entrance gate is on the left (east) side of the road, marked by a "For Sale" sign near the entrance.

 History: Atwell, Texas, was established in the 1870s and named after William Hawley Atwell, a district attorney for the Federal District Court of Northern Texas.
 Early settlers included Tobie Bell, Uncle Johnny Surles, J. T. Purvis, J. P. Hutchins, and Frank Abbott.
 By 1905, the community had a gin, a blacksmith shop, three churches, and several merchants.
 However, the population declined after 1915, and the post office closed in 1929.
 From 1925 to 1948, the population was recorded as 65; by 2000, it was estimated at eight.
 Today, only one church remains.

-Water: Two earthen stock tanks provide water for livestock and wildlife.
+Water: Two (2) earthen stock tanks provide water for livestock and wildlife.
 The area receives an average of 29 inches of rainfall annually.
 The ranch has an older, non-active water well located in the center.
 The property to the south has a new well producing 40 GPM.
 The ranch is situated above the Trinity Aquifer, and good underground water is believed to be accessible.
-Water wells are prevalent in this area of Callahan County.
+Water wells are prevalent in this part of Callahan County.

 Soils: The soil across the ranch is predominantly Pedernales loamy fine sand, which has some limitations that may require special conservation practices.
 The soil is suitable for cultivated crops, pasture, range, woodland, and wildlife.